Residential Facilities Policies

 Guest and Host Resident Responsibilities

 a.
-Any person with a valid COVID vaccination card can be signed into a residence hall (on the East Falls Campus or Martin Hall on the Center City Campus) by a resident assigned to that building.
+Any person with a valid government issued ID or a current TJU ID can be signed into a residence hall (on the East Falls Campus or Martin Hall on the Center City Campus) by a resident assigned to that building.

 b.
 Guest must be accompanied by their host resident at ALL TIMES while in the residence halls.